Home > Archives & Reference > Genealogy Resources > County Records on Microfilm (this page)

 Introduction

 There is great genealogical and historical value in records of local governments.
-Information found in Texas county records can include deed and property transactions, probate and wills, naturalizations, vital statistics, voter registrations, school records, tax payments, and more.
+Information found in Texas county records can include deed and property transactions, probate and wills, naturalizations, vital statistics, voter registrations, school records, tax payments, court records, and more.

 Photograph of a drawer with county records on microfilm